 What is a stroke?

-What are the warning signs of a stroke?
+Are there telltale warning signs of a stroke?

-Face: Ask the person to smile.
-Does one side of the face droop?
+Face: See if the person can smile and, if so, check to see if one side of the

 What are the causes and risk factors of stroke?

 Data concludes that anyone can suffer a stroke, regardless of age or overall

 health.
 However, the chances of suffering a stroke can be increased by

 You might have an increased chance of stroke if you have:

 - Suffered a heart attack of stroke in the past

 - Your family members have had strokes or heart attacks